 - "If we encourage people to use roads that have little or no shoulder, are we potentially liable in the event of an accident involving a bicyclist riding in the shoulder?" - Encourage --how?
 By adopting a policy?
-Adopting a CS policy will not impose liability.
-Installing a share the road sign will not impose liability. - Striping a lane onto a road that does not meet AASHTO standards may result in a dangerous condition.
-Or which has potholes and is not maintained and there is no maintenance plan?
+Share the road sign?
+Stripe a bicycle lane into the roadway that is too narrow?
+Or which has potholes and is not maintained? - Adopting a policy will not impose liability.
+Installing a share the road sign will not impose liability.
+Striping a lane that does not meet AASHTO or other previously approved standards may result in a dangerous condition.

-Mode of Travel is Irrelevant to Liability or Immunity
+Mode of Travel is Irrelevant to Liability and Immunity

-- If the design or plan is not in conformance with approved standards, then liability may attach. - Conversely, if the design or plan is in conformance with previously approved standards, immunity will attach regardless of which mode the traveler was using- walking, bicycling or driving a car.
+If the design or plan is in conformance with previously approved standards, immunity will attach regardless of which mode the traveler was using-walking, bicycling or driving a car.